ballerina-platform/module-ballerinax-aws.redshiftdata/README.md

 Create a new `redshiftdata:Client` by providing the region, authConfig and dbAccessConfig.

 The `dbAccessConfig` in the `ConnectionConfig` record defines the database access configuration for connecting to the Redshift Data API.
 It can be set to either a Cluster or a WorkGroup (Serverless mode).
-Additionally, users can override this configuration for specific requests by providing it in individual calls to methods like executeStatement or batchExecute, allowing for more granular control over database access per execution.
+Additionally, users can override this configuration for specific requests by providing it in individual calls to methods like execute or batchExecute, allowing for more granular control over database access per execution.

 ```ballerina
 configurable string accessKeyId = ?;